Research Interest and Biography

 One paper is accepted to NeurIPS 2023 as Spotlight.

-Our paper, titled "Adversarial robustness in graph neural networks: A Hamiltonian approach", introduces a novel physics-driven GNN that leverages conservative Hamiltonian flows and Lyapunov stability to significantly enhance robustness against adversarial perturbations.
+Our paper introduces a novel physics-driven GNN that leverages conservative Hamiltonian flows and Lyapunov stability to significantly enhance robustness against adversarial perturbations.

 One paper is accepted to ICML 2023.

-Our paper, titled "Node embedding from neural Hamiltonian orbits in graph neural networks", presents a novel approach for graph node embedding that addresses the challenge of varying embedding spaces for different data types.
-We introduce Hamiltonian orbits to model the embedding update of a node feature, allowing us to learn the underlying manifold of the graph during training.
+Our paper presents a novel approach for graph node embedding that addresses the challenge of varying embedding spaces for different data types.

 One paper is accepted to IJCAI 2023.